alfonsrv/impf-botpy/docs/INSTALL.md

 4. Note the Version (89.0..., 90.0..., 91.0...)
 5. Visit the [Selenium WebDriver website](https://sites.google.com/a/chromium.org/chromedriver/downloads)
 6. Download the zip-Archive
-7. If you think you'll only need selenium for this bot (you never heard about it), just copy the `chromedriver.exe` in the same folder as `main.py` (e.g. `Downloads/impf-botpy-main`)

-   Alternatively you can also...
-  * put the `chromedriver.exe` from the zip-Archive in `C:\Windows\system32`
+7. Put the chromedriver.exe from the zip-Archive in the impf-botpy folder after downloading the project (further down) – alternatively you can:
+    * put it into C:\Windows straight away or if you're experiencing issues
     * put it somewhere else, but you should make sure the folder is in your %PATH%-variable
-  * point the `SELENIUM_PATH` in `settings.py` to the path of the `chromedriver.exe` explicitly
+    * point the SELENIUM_PATH in settings.py to the path of the chromedriver.exe explicitly
 8. If you configured this step improperly, the bot will fail with this error - or a similar one `selenium.common.exceptions.WebDriverException: Message: 'chromedriver.exe' executable needs to be in PATH.
 Please see https://sites.google.com/a/chromium.org/chromedriver/home`
    OR `WebDriverException: unknown error: cannot find Chrome binary error with Selenium in Python for older versions of Google Chrome`